kkrt-labs/kakarot-ssj/docs/general/machine.md

   between the different execution contexts.
 - Each execution context has its own identifier `id`, which uniquely identifies it.
-- Each execution context has a `parent_context` field, which is the numerical identifier of its optional parent execution context.
+- Each execution context has a `parent_context` field, whose value is either the identifier of its parent execution context or `null`.
-- Each execution context has a `child_context` field, which is the numerical identifier of its optional subcontext.
+- Each execution context has a `child_context` field, whose value is either the identifier of its child context or `null`.
 - The execution context tree is a directed acyclic graph, where each execution context has at most one parent, and at most one child.
 - A specific execution context is accessible by traversing the execution context